 Defections have hit BRS hard, but party leaders pin hopes on KCR

-HYDERABAD: As the General Elections near, challenges are mounting for the BRS with several of its sitting Members of Parliament (MPs) defecting.
+HYDERABAD: As the General Elections near, challenges are mounting for the BRS with several of its sitting MPs defecting.

 The recent defeat in the Assembly polls has prompted Peddapalli MP Nethakani Venkatesh to join the Congress, and the Nagarkurnool Lok Sabha MP P Ramulu has shifted allegiance to the BJP.